 Now that DeAngelo has admitted to several crimes, there is hardly a doubt in anyone’s mind that he was the one responsible.

-Indeed, he pleaded guilty to 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery, on June 29, 2020.
+Indeed, the Golden State Killer trial quickly ended with DeAngelo pleading guilty to 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery, on June 29, 2020.

 That said, it’s not been confirmed that he’s responsible for every single crime that was ever connected to the Golden State Killer.
 Some people may also argue that there could have been more than one criminal on the loose during certain time periods.